 Often you'll want more control over the formatting of your output than simply printing space-separated values.
 There are two ways to format your output; the first way is to do all the string handling yourself; using string slicing and concatenation operations you can create any layout you can imagine.
-The standard module string contains some useful operations for padding strings to a given column width; these will be discussed shortly.
+The string types have some methods that perform useful operations for padding strings to a given column width; these will be discussed shortly.
 The second way is to use the str.format() method.